2 CHRONICLES

 CHAPTER 31

-- The altars, high places and images of the false idols.
+1. The people destroyed the altars, high places and images of the false idols.

-- Because he did every work that he did for God with his whole heart.
+2. Hezekiah prospered because he did every work for God with his whole heart.

 CHAPTER 32